strapi/strapi/docs/3.x.x/guides/authentication.md

 ## Token usage

 A jwt token may be used for making permission-restricted API requests.
 To make an API request as a user, place the jwt token into an `Authorization` header of the GET request.
-A request without a token, will assume the `guest` role permissions by default.
+A request without a token, will assume the `public` role permissions by default.
 Modify the permissions of each user's role in admin dashboard.
 Authentication failures return a 401 (unauthorized) error.

 #### Usage